-Cell density on hydrogel substrates was measured using the WST-1 assay (Roche), a colorimetric assay which infers cell number from mitochondrial metabolic activity.
-For these assays, 2,500 cells/cm were seeded with phenol red-free media and allowed to grow for 4 days prior to measurement.
-Samples were incubated following manufacturer's instructions with 10% WST-1 reagent in the cell medium for 30 minutes at 37 °C. Absorbance at 440 nm was measured and converted to cell number using a concurrently obtained standard curve based on WST-1 measurements of defined numbers of cells.
+Cell density on hydrogel substrates was measured using the WST-1 assay (Roche), a colorimetric assay in which cell number is inferred from mitochondrial metabolic activity.
+For these assays, 2500 cells/cm2 were seeded with phenol red-free media and allowed to grow for 4 days prior to measurement.
+Samples were incubated following manufacturer's instructions with 10% WST-1 reagent in the cell culture medium for 30 min at 37 °C. Absorbance at 440 nm was measured and converted to cell number using a concurrently obtained standard curve based on WST-1 measurements of defined numbers of cells.
 Data shown are the means of two independent experiments, each done in triplicate (N = 6).

+2.8.
 Fluorescence microscopy and morphometric analysis

-In order to evaluate cell adhesion and spreading on 2D HA-RGD hydrogels, U373-MG human GBM cells were seeded on hydrogel surfaces at an initial density of 5,000 cells/cm for 24 h.
+In order to evaluate cell adhesion and spreading on 2D HA-RGD hydrogels, U373-MG human GBM cells were seeded on hydrogel surfaces at an initial density of 5000 cells/cm2 for 24 h.
 Cells were then fixed with 4% paraformaldehyde in PBS, permeabilized using 0.1% Triton-X100 in PBS, and blocked using 5% goat serum in PBS.
 To visualize vinculin, cells were treated with a mouse anti-vinculin primary antibody (Sigma) and AlexaFluor-546 goat anti-mouse secondary antibody (Invitrogen).
-Actin filaments were visualized with AlexaFluor-488 labeled phalloidin (Invitrogen).
-Cell nuclei were visualized using 4',6-diamidino-2-phenylindole (DAPI, Invitrogen).
-All fluorescence imaging was performed on a Nikon TE2000E2 epifluorescence microscope as described previously [32, 33].
-Morphometric analysis of projected cell area and circularity (calculated as $4\pi \times area/$ perimeter, which varies from 1 for a circle to 0 for a straight line) was performed by thresholding the actin fluorescence images to define the cell boundaries and applying automated particle shape analysis (ImageJ).
+Actin filaments were visualized with AlexaFluor-488 labeled phalloidin

+2.9.
 Measurement of cell motility

-Live-cell imaging was performed with a Nikon TE2000E2 microscope equipped with an incubator chamber for control of temperature, humidity, and CO2, based on our published protocols [32, 33, 35].
-Briefly, U373-MG cells were seeded at 5,000 cells/cm and allowed to adhere to the hydrogel surfaces for at least 4 h prior to imaging.
-Phase contrast images were then obtained with a 10x objective every 30 minutes over an 18-hour period for at least 10 positions per sample and three samples per condition, in at least three independent experiments.
-The migration speed for each 30-minute time-step was determined by dividing the displacement of the nucleus (Manual Tracking plugin in ImageJ) by 30 minutes; these step-speeds were then averaged over at least 4 h to obtain the average motility speed for each cell.
+Live-cell imaging was performed with a Nikon TE2000E2 microscope equipped with an incubator chamber for control of temperature, humidity, and CO_2 , based on our published protocols [32,33,35].
+Briefly, U373-MG cells were seeded at 5000 cells/cm2 and allowed to adhere to the hydrogel surfaces for at least 4 h prior to imaging.
+Phase contrast images were then obtained with a 10× objective every 30 min over an 18-h period for at least 10 positions per sample and three samples per condition, in at least three independent experiments.
+The migration speed for each 30-min time-step was determined by dividing the displacement of the nucleus (Manual Tracking plugin in Image]) by 30 min; these step-speeds were then averaged over at least 4 h to obtain the average motility speed for each cell.
 At least 120 cells per condition were tracked, excluding cells that came into contact with other cells or moved outside the boundaries of the field of view.

+2.10.
 3D invasion of glioma tumor spheroids

-In order to study 3D invasion of glioma cells in HA-RGD hydrogels, multicellular tumor spheroids were created using the hanging drop method as described previously [35, 54].
-Briefly, glioma cells were suspended in growth medium, and 13 $\mu$ L droplets of cell suspension containing ~500 cells were plated on the lid of a petri dish, which was then inverted over a dish containing growth medium for 4 days to yield multicellular spheroids.
+In order to study 3D invasion of glioma cells in HA-RGD hydrogels, multicellular tumor spheroids were created using the hanging drop method as described previously [35,54].
+Briefly, glioma cells were suspended in growth medium, and 13 μ L droplets of cell suspension containing ~500 cells were plated on the lid of a petri dish, which was then inverted over a dish containing growth medium for 4 days to yield multicellular spheroids.
 HA-RGD gels were prepared as described above with 2 mM RGD coupled to HA prior to gelation.
-To ensure that the tumor spheroid would be implanted entirely within the gel, a layer of hydrogel 5 mm in diameter and approximately 900 $\mu$ m thick was first prepared on the surface and allowed to gel for 2 h.
-Another layer of HA-RGD hydrogel was then pipetted on the pre-formed gel surface and tumor spheroids of ~ 250 $\mu$ m diameter were collected using a micropipette and immediately implanted in the hydrogel during gelation.
-After additional 2 h gelation, the hydrogels were incubated in full growth media for 7 days.
+To ensure that the tumor spheroid would be implanted entirely within the gel, a layer of hydrogel 5 mm in diameter and approximately 900 μ m thick was first prepared on the surface and allowed to gel for 2 h.
+Another layer of HA-RGD hydrogel was then pipetted on the pre-formed gel surface and tumor spheroids of ~250 μ m diameter were collected using a micropipette and immediately implanted in the hydrogel during gelation.
+After an additional 2 h of gelation, the hydrogels were incubated in full growth medium for 7 days.
 To visualize 3D invasion, live-cell microscopy was performed as described above after 4 days in culture.

+2.11.
 Data analysis and statistics